9 Adventurous New Orleans Outdoor Activities

 Kayaking and paddleboarding

 Bayou St. John is hands-down the most accessible place to paddle in New Orleans.
-Running right alongside City Park, it’s scenic and calm, and you’ll pass by several impressive historical homes and sites.
-It’s undoubtedly an urban paddling experience, but somehow also idyllic โ largely because motorized boats aren’t allowed on the bayou.
+Running alongside City Park, it’s scenic and calm, and you’ll pass by several impressive historical homes and sites.
+It’s undoubtedly an urban paddling experience, but somehow also idyllic—largely because motorized boats aren’t allowed on the bayou.

 For an awesome kayaking eco-tour on Bayou St. John, there is no better option than Kayak-iti-Yat.
 The small family-run company offers tours six days a week and has the nicest, most knowledgeable guides.

-On our two-hour Big Easy Bayou Tour, I learned a ton about the city’s different neighborhoods, history, wildlife, and even what the heck a bayou actually is.
-Don’t judge โ I live in Arizona.
+On our two-hour Big Easy Bayou Tour, we learned a ton about the city’s different neighborhoods, history, wildlife, and even what the heck a bayou actually is.
+Don’t judge—I’m from Arizona.
 Definitely no bayous in these parts!

 Looking for a longer or more challenging experience?
 Check out Kayak-iti-Yat’s Pontchartrain Paddle.
 The four-hour tour paddles the entire length of Bayou St. John, up to Lake Pontchartrain.